maniarathi/whereiskevarathi/_posts/2024-09-09-the-rest-of-tanzania.md

 <figcaption>

 Drinking banana beer with the local folks.
-Banana beer is actually not alcohol.
-Banana wine, which we bought one bottle of, is highly alcohol.
-As alcohol as actual wine.
+Banana beer is actually not alcoholic.
+Banana wine, which we bought one bottle of, is highly alcoholic.
+As alcoholic as actual wine.
 I can't say I took to either much.

 </figcaption>